shravan-das/ThreeJs/README.md

 - Pick from a variety of colors using a palette to instantly change the shirt's color.

 ### 🖼️ Logo Addition
-- Easily upload an image file to place as a logo on the shirt.
+- Easily upload an image  to place as a logo on the shirt.